 Best of both worlds in Hammersmith & Fulham

 Hammersmith & Fulham treads the line between peaceful riverside community and thriving commercial hub.
 And it does so with style.
 Down by the Thames, it’s all about leafy walks and cosy roasts in authentic boozers.
 Away from the water, though, the pace picks up.
 Hammersmith central is the HQ of major companies like Disney and L’Oréal, so on weekdays, expect hordes of commuting professionals dashing in and out of the high streets’ coffee shops.

 Hammersmith & Fulham nightlife

 The area brags one of West London’s most exciting after-dark scenes.
 Hammersmith, in particular, has great live music venues, which welcome a mix of well-known and up-and-coming artists.
-The most iconic is undoubtedly the Apollo, an entertainment institution that’s welcomed everyone from Paul Weller to Russell Brand to its stage.
+The most iconic is undoubtedly the Apollo, an entertainment institution that welcomes everyone from Paul Weller to Russell Brand to the stage.
 Meanwhile, in Fulham, there are immaculate, bloom-cloaked gastropubs and chic wine bars at every turn.

 Shopping in the area

 Residents have lots of retail choice here.
 Hammersmith & Fulham has a handful of shopping centres, including Fulham Broadway and Kings Mall.
 There’s no competing with nearby Westfields, though – this colossal Shepherds Bush mall has around 250 classic department stores, high street brands and designer boutiques.
 Alternatively, there’s pretty Brackenbury Village for established independents with character.